chakra-ui/panda/website/pages/docs/references/cli.md

 ## `panda init`

-Initialize panda in a project.
+Initialize Panda in a project.
 This process will:

 - Create a `panda.config.ts` file in your project with the default settings and presets.
-- Emit css utilities for your project in the specified `output` directory.
+- Emit CSS utilities for your project in the specified `output` directory.

 ### Flags